 Rather than just talk about the problems of the day, the Seven Founders of the Servite Order did something about it─they consciously left all and formed a new religious congregation to address the issues.
 They put their money where their mouths were.

 While many saints have a specific feast day on which we celebrate their lives and work, the vast majority of the saints of heaven do not.
 Today we celebrate all of those men, women, and children who have gone before us and on whose shoulders we stand in our faith.

 Whatever happened on Mount Tabor within the hearts of Peter, James and John, we will never know.
 The experience was more than words can describe.
 But certainly, the three Apostles had an experience of the glory of Jesus, the Son of God.
 In the Gospels, this event follows shortly after Jesus’ description of his human suffering, which will come before the glory of the resurrection.

-May 31.
-Today’s feast is both about two women and about two men.
+Today’s feast is about both two women and two men.
 The Blessed Virgin Mary goes to visit Elizabeth to assist her in her final days of pregnancy.
 But as she greets Elizabeth, the babe in Elizabeth’s womb—John the Baptist—leaps for joy at the presence of Jesus in Mary’s womb.
 Great mysteries of life are at play here.